Yes, that’s me drinking a martini in Paris at the Hotel Ritz!

 It was perfect.
 Until it wasn’t.

-With the recent overturn of Roe vs. Wade, it’s time to send my friend Kate out into the world.
+Fifty years later, it seemed unbelievable that women could once again be faced with that same loss of freedom.
+Who Needs Paris has become so relevant that I need to send my friend Kate out into the world.
 I'll be posting excerpts of the novel in short installments.
 To read them, click above on MEET KATE.